Learn more about credit scores

 A credit score is like a grade that’s given to your credit report.
 This three-digit number typically ranges from 300 to 850, specifically those based on the standard FICO® Score.
 There are three credit reporting agencies –Equifax®, Experian®, and TransUnion® – each of which assigns you a credit score.
 When you request your credit score, you will actually receive three numbers in return, and since the numbers will be coming from different reporting agencies, they may all be different.
 If you request your free annual credit report, it will not automatically include a credit score.
 Each reporting agency will charge a fee to show your credit score.
 If, once you have your credit score from all three agencies, any of those numbers are drastically different than the others, you may want to look closely at your credit reports to see if there are any errors which you can dispute.
 A high credit score can indicate lower risk to the lender and customers with a high credit score may be more likely to qualify for a loan.

 To access your credit score for a fee, you can contact the credit reporting agencies.
 There are also websites that offer a free VantageScore.
 A VantageScore is not the same as a FICO® Credit Score, and there are differences in how they are calculated.
 Some banks and credit card companies also provide credit scores to their eligible customers.
-Wells Fargo now provides access to FICO Credit Scores to eligible customers through Wells Fargo Online®.
+Credit Close-Up® offers eligible Wells Fargo Online® customers free (complimentary) access to their FICO® Score.
 When comparing scores, be sure to understand what kind of credit score you are looking at (FICO® Credit Score vs VantageScore), what score version it is, and when it was last updated.
 For more information, view: understanding the difference between credit scores.

 By understanding your credit report and credit score – and checking them regularly for accuracy – you can make informed choices that will impact your financial future.